The Screaming Staircase

 The Screaming Staircase is a young adult, supernatural thriller novel by Jonathan Stroud.
-It is the first book in the series Lockwood & Co., and was released on 29 August 2013 by Random House in the United Kingdom, and by Disney-Hyperion in the United States on 17 September 2013.
+It is the first book in the series Lockwood & Co., and was published on 29 August 2013 by Random House in the United Kingdom, and by Disney-Hyperion in the United States on 17 September 2013.

 The story is set in a version of modern-day London experiencing an event called "the Problem," ghosts which appear throughout the city at nighttime and attack the living.
 Agencies have been created to fend off the ghosts and protect the public for a fee.
 However, only certain children and teenagers have the "talent" to sense the ghosts, which they gradually lose as they reach their twenties.
 The agencies are run by those who have passed the ghost-sensitive age, and the agents are the youth with the talents necessary to solve the hauntings, which puts them in danger in the process.

 The story follows Lucy Carlyle and Lockwood & Co., the only supernatural agency in London run by children.
 The agency is led by Anthony Lockwood and has one other member prior to Lucy's joining, George Cubbins.
 As the series progresses, they investigate and solve hauntings and find deeper truths behind the ghosts and the Problem.

-Synopsis
+Plot

-A sinister Problem has occurred in London: all nature of ghosts, haunts, and spectres are appearing throughout the city, and they are not exactly friendly.
+A sinister Problem has occurred in London: all natures of ghosts, haunts, and spectres, who are weakened by iron and salt, are appearing throughout the city, and they are not exactly friendly.
+All ghosts have a "source" where they originate from, though if the "source" is destroyed or neutralised the ghost will be as well.
 Only young people have the psychic abilities required to see and eradicate these unnatural foes.
 Many different Detection Agencies have cropped up to handle the dangerous work, and they are in fierce competition for business.
-In The Screaming Staircase, the plucky and talented Lucy Carlyle teams up with Anthony Lockwood, the charismatic leader of Lockwood & Co, a small agency that runs independent of any adult supervision.
-After an assignment leads to both a grisly discovery and a disastrous end, Lucy, Anthony, and their sarcastic colleague, George, are forced to take part in the perilous investigation of Combe Carey Hall, one of the most haunted houses in England.
+When the brave Lucy Carlyle joins the small but enterprising agency Lockwood & Co., which consists of George Cubbins (researcher), Anthony Lockwood (leader), and Lucy Carlyle (assistant), approximately a month later they are sued for a job gone wrong, resulting in the house of their employer burning down.
+So that DEPRAC (Department of Psychical Research and Control) does not close down their agency, they are forced to take on the de-haunting of the most haunted house in England for the sinister millionaire John Fairfax (owner of Fairfax Iron, an iron manufacturing company) with even odder conditions, such as no explosives.

+The group ultimately survives the night and solves the mystery of the house and Fairfax, and the book ends with a celebration.